CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-openms.md

 Make sure to select the correct table source (OpenMS).

 The main documentation for FBMN [can be accessed here](featurebasedmolecularnetworking.md).
+For metadata format requirements, see [this page](metadata.md)

 ### Page contributors
 Louis Felix Nothias (UCSD), Abinesh Sarvepalli (UCSD), Ivan Protsyuk (EMBL, Heidelberg, Germany).